 Local Artist and Ceramicist, Debbie Reichard, provides artistic direction and administrative support for the studio.
 She can be reached by email at firstname.lastname@example.org

 Location: The studio is located in the basement of 1938 Hall, on the right at the bottom of the first entryway stairs.

-Wilson College's Ceramic Studio played host this spring to a freshman seminar that explored archaeological approaches to pottery techniques.
+The Ceramic Studio regularly hosts a freshman seminar that explores archaeological approaches to pottery techniques.